1 Introduction

 A spatio-temporal hedonic regression model accounting for both land and built-up properties simultaneously is proposed, as follows:

 After initially fitting an ordinary linear regression model (referred to as M0), its residuals were examined for spatial and temporal autocorrelation.
-Following Lee et al. (2018), the data set is treated as spatial panel data, with Moran’s test applied to each time period to assess autocorrelation.
+Following Lee et al. (2018), the dataset is treated as spatial panel data, with Moran’s test applied to each time period to assess autocorrelation.
 The Moran’s I statistics, as shown in Figure 4, predominantly exceed zero, indicating positive spatial autocorrelation at each time period.

 Consequently, four CAR-based spatio-temporal models are fitted: the linear time model (M1), the ANOVA model (M2), and the time AR(1) and AR(2) models (M3 and M4, respectively).
 The results of the model fit are shown in Table 4.
 For each model, 1,500,000 MCMC samples were obtained, and the first 500,000 samples discarded as burn-in.
 The remaining samples were thinned by a factor of 100, yielding a total of 10,000 samples used for inference.
 All diagnostics for the MCMC chains were satisfactory, and the Gelman-Rubin statistics were close to 1.0 for all parameters.